-The planner focuses on the “important but not urgent” quadrant from Steven Covey’s time management matrix.
+The planner focuses on the “important but not urgent” quadrant from Stephen Covey’s time management matrix.
 You first define what is important to you (page 4) and then you schedule these things before you schedule anything else.
 These are sacred time blocks that you cannot postpone.

 How does it reduce stress?

 The planner uses the methods described in GTD to free your mind for stress-free productivity.
 It gets things off your mind and onto the planner.
 You will only really free your mind when you know that the ideas you come up with will be addressed when they become relevant and you don’t need to keep thinking about them.
 The planner ensures that you follow up and nothing falls between the cracks.

 We often focus on productivity and take our bodies for granted.
 The planner encourages you to block off time for self-care before you schedule your work.

 Why is a paper planner better than an app or software?

 You can use an app or software to organize your weekly lists.
 However, when you use your phone or your computer to write down “distraction lists” to record things that pop up when you are trying to focus, then you are bombarded with other distractions.
 You see how many emails or messages are waiting for your attention and it is far more difficult to focus.
 When you write your thoughts on paper and transfer them later you will be much more focused and productive during time blocks.

 You can take our step-by-step course to show you how to use the planner and reap all the benefits it provides.